verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     **Default**: ``on``

+.. option:: --const_gen_inference {none | comb | comb_seq}

+    Controls how constant generators are inferred/detected in the input circuit.
+    Constant generators and the signals they driver are not considered during timing analysis.

+    * ``none``: No constant generator inference will occur.
+Any signals which are actually constants will be treated as non-constants.
+    * ``comb``: VPR will infer constant generators from combinational blocks with no non-constant inputs (always safe).
+    * ``comb_seq``: VPR will infer constant generators from combinational *and* sequential blocks with only constant inputs (usually safe).

+    .. note:: In rare circumstances ``comb_seq`` could incorrectly identify certain blocks as constant generators.
+              This would only occur if a sequential netlist primitive has an internal state which evolves *completely independently* of any data input (e.g. a hardened LFSR block, embedded thermal sensor).

+    **Default**: ``comb_seq``

 .. option:: --sweep_dangling_primary_ios {on | off}

     Controls whether the circuits dangling primary inputs and outputs (i.e. those who do not drive, or are not driven by anything) are swept and removed from the netlist.